AsianInvesterAsianInvester

 A RM6 billion private equity programme was launched in May to support the local private equity ecosystem.
 KWAP would utilise a co-GP model via SMA funds, pledging to bring in 12 global GPs to partner with 12 new, not existing, local GPs.
 The pension would invest RM500 million each into the 12 funds.

-KWAP’s focus in Malaysia is on its key economic sectors including food security, education, the silver economy and healthcare, the energy transition, the digital economy, financial inclusion, and other impact-related themes.
+KWAP’s focus in Malaysia is on its key economic sectors including food security, education, silver economy and healthcare, energy transition, digital economy, financial inclusion, and other impact-related themes.

 Under the private equity programme, half of Its capital commitment would be invested in Shariah-compliant SMAs that comply with Islamic law, while the rest would go toward conventional vehicles and could be invested overseas.